 - give the passport to the doctor or nurse responsible for your care

 - ask them to make sure the passport is kept with the patient notes at the end of your bed.

-The passport is endorsed by the Department of Health and will be promoted by NHS England.
-It is one of the projects referenced in the recently revised adult autism strategy, Think Autism
+The passport is endorsed by the Department of Health and promoted by NHS England.
+It is one of the projects referenced in the adult autism strategy, Think Autism.

 Thank you to BT for donating design support to this project.